 Insurance policies frequently include structural exclusions designed to limit exposure to specific high-risk activities.

-These exclusions are especially common in policies issued to workers in hazardous occupations.
+These exclusions are especially common in policies issued to workers in high-exposure roles.

 Common exclusions include: